bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ??? example "example App Config"
     Following JSON is the Release variation App Config for the example project.
 The Config is very similar to previously defined Package Configs in this example.
-The most important change is to set `BRINGAUTO_INSTALL` option to use new code in CMakeLists.
-The other changes are to Git URI and Package name to reflect this example project.
+The only important changes are to Git URI and Package name to reflect this example project.

     ```json
     {